 The eukaryotic pre-mRNA undergoes extensive processing before it is ready to be translated.
 The additional steps involved in eukaryotic mRNA maturation create a molecule with a much longer half-life than a prokaryotic mRNA.
 Eukaryotic mRNAs last for several hours, whereas the typical E. coli mRNA lasts no more than five seconds.

-Pre-mRNAs are first coated in RNA-stabilizing proteins; these protect the pre-mRNA from degradation while it is processed and exported out of the nucleus.
 The three most important steps of pre-mRNA processing are the addition of stabilizing and signaling factors at the 5′ and 3′ ends of the molecule, and the removal of intervening sequences that do not specify the appropriate amino acids.
-In rare cases, the mRNA transcript can be “edited” after it is transcribed.

-While the pre-mRNA is still being synthesized, a 7-methylguanosine cap is added to the 5′ end of the growing transcript by a phosphate linkage.
-This moiety (functional group) protects the nascent mRNA from degradation.
+A cap is added to the 5′ end of the growing transcript by a phosphate linkage.
+This addition protects the mRNA from degradation.
 In addition, factors involved in protein synthesis recognize the cap to help initiate translation by ribosomes.

 3′ Poly-A Tail

-Once elongation is complete, the pre-mRNA is cleaved by an endonuclease between an AAUAAA consensus sequence and a GU-rich sequence, leaving the AAUAAA sequence on the pre-mRNA.
-An enzyme called poly-A polymerase then adds a string of approximately 200 A residues, called the poly-A tail.
+Once elongation is complete, an enzyme called poly-A polymerase adds a string of approximately 200 A residues, called the poly-A tail to the pre-mRNA.
 This modification further protects the pre-mRNA from degradation and signals the export of the cellular factors that the transcript needs to the cytoplasm.

-Eukaryotic genes are composed of exons, which correspond to protein-coding sequences (ex-on signifies that they are expressed), and intervening sequences called introns (intron denotes their intervening role), which may be involved in gene regulation but are removed from the pre-mRNA during processing.
+Eukaryotic genes are composed of exons, which correspond to protein-coding sequences (ex-on signifies that they are expressed), and intervening sequences called introns (intron denotes their intervening role), which are removed from the pre-mRNA during processing.
 Intron sequences in mRNA do not encode functional proteins.

 Errors in splicing are implicated in cancers and other human diseases.
 What kinds of mutations might lead to splicing errors?